nullplatform/kong-np-traffic-splitter-plugin/README.md

 - port: Specifies the port to use, default is 443.
 - schema: Defines the protocol schema, default is https.
 - preserve_host: Boolean, default true.
 If false, the original host is not forwarded to the target.
+- upstream: if old versions (prev 3.6) hostnames can't be used as targets inside the plugin so a new upstream should be defined and set with the upstream key

 ## Running the example